 Division of Military Retirement and Disability Pay in an Arizona Divorce

-Under federal law, a veteran who receives military retirement pay cannot collect VA disability benefits without giving up an equivalent amount of his retirement pay.
+Under federal law, a veteran who receives military retirement pay cannot collect Veteran’s Affairs (VA) disability benefits without giving up an equivalent amount of his retirement pay.
 Questions may arise regarding the division of military retirement and disability payments in an Arizona Divorce.

 In the case of Howell v.
 Howell No CV 15-0030-PR (Filed December 2, 2015), the Arizona Supreme Court discussed what happens when part of a veteran’s retirement pay is awarded to the spouse in a divorce decree before the veteran waives a part of it for disability benefits.

 John Howell and Sandra Howell divorced in 1991.
 At that time, John was retired from the Air Force and receiving monthly retirement pay, and the court awarded half of the retirement pay to Sandra.
 John later qualified for VA disability payments, and he waived an equivalent amount of his retirement pay to get them.

 Because of that waiver, the monthly payments to both John and Sandra were reduced.
 Sandra asked the court to make John pay her the difference.
 The divorce court and the Court of Appeals ruled in her favor.
 John appealed to the Arizona Supreme Court

 If a veteran who receives military retirement pay is found to be eligible for monthly VA disability benefits, he is not entitled to claim both.
 He can accept full retirement pay and decline disability benefits, or he can accept the monthly disability benefits and waive an equal amount of monthly retirement pay.
 Since disability benefits are not subject to income tax, it is usually better financially to accept the disability benefits.